Skip to main content

 Create Big Ideas, Launch Bold Careers

-The Advertising emphasis at BYU’s School of Communications offers a world-class undergraduate experience through its student-run agency, the AdLab.
+The AD Creative emphasis at BYU’s School of Communications offers a world-class undergraduate experience through its student-run agency, the AdLab.
 Students collaborate with global brands and top agencies like Nike, Gatorade, and Airbnb, gaining real-world experience under professional mentorship.

 The AdLab’s award-winning projects and state-of-the-art resources provide students with opportunities to innovate and excel in advertising.
-With an emphasis on creativity, strategic thinking, and a curriculum integrated with hands-on work, graduates leave prepared to lead in the advertising industry, joining alumni at some of the world’s top agencies.
+Graduates leave prepared to lead in the advertising industry, joining alumni at some of the world’s top agencies.

 WELCOME TO THE ADLAB